 No conflicting ideas.

-The Brand Vision is your brand’s true north, a constant guide and reference for the business.
+Once defined, the brand framework is your brand’s true north, a constant guide and reference for the business.

 For more information contact firstname.lastname@example.org